insight-platform/Savant/docs/adapters.md

 Savant supports three kinds of sockets for communications with the framework:

-- PUB/SUB - unsafe socket pair, supporting single publisher, multiple subscribers;
 - DEALER/ROUTER - safe asynchronous socket pair, supporting multiple publishers, single subscriber;
-- REQ/REP - safe synchronous socket pair, supporting multiple publishers, single subscriber.
+- REQ/REP - safe synchronous socket pair, supporting multiple publishers, single subscriber;
+- PUB/SUB - unsafe socket pair, supporting single publisher, multiple subscribers.

 You have to carefully decide what socket pair to use when building the pipeline based on your needs and socket features.